 The principal parts of the Iconoscope are the mosaic, signal electrode, collector, and electron gun with horizontal and vertical electrostatic deflection plates.
 The position of these parts in the developmental amateur Iconoscope is illustrated in the functional diagram of Fig. 1.
 The mosaic consists of a large number of small photosensitive particles deposited on one face of a transparent sheet of insulation.
 The particles are spaced a very small distance apart on the sheet so as to be insulated from each other.
 On the opposite face of the insulating sheet is a transparent conductive film, the signal electrode.
 This electrode is in contact with a band of conductive material on the inner surface of the bulb.
 Another band of conductive material is mounted on the external surface of the bulb, directly over the internal band.
-The capacitance between the wobands, in series with the capacitance between the signal electrode and mosaic, provides coupling between the mosaic and the signal-electrode terminal.
+The capacitance between the two bands, in series with the capacitance between the two bands, in series with the capacitance between the signal electrode and mosaic, provides coupling between the mosaic and the signal-electrode terminal.